The Holy Spirit

 (7) And let it be, when these signs are come unto thee, that thou do as occasion serve thee; for God is with thee.

-(8) And thou shalt go down before me to Gilgal; and, behold, I will come down unto thee, to offer burnt offerings, and to sacrifice
+(8) And thou shalt go down before me to Gilgal; and, behold, I will come down unto thee, to offer burnt offerings, and to sacrifice sacrifices of peace offerings: seven days

-sacrifices of peace offerings: seven days shalt thou tarry, till I come to thee, and shew thee what thou shalt do.
+shalt thou tarry, till I come to thee, and shew thee what thou shalt do.

-(9) And it was so, that when he had turned his back to go from Samuel, God gave him another heart: and all those signs came to pass
+(9) And it was so, that when he had turned his back to go from Samuel, God gave him another heart: and all those signs came to pass that day.

-(10) And when they came thither to the hill, behold, a company of prophets met him; and the Spirit of God came upon him, and he
+(10) And when they came thither to the hill, behold, a company of prophets met him; and the Spirit of God came upon him, and he prophesied among them.

-(11) And it came to pass, when all that knew him beforetime saw that, behold, he prophesied among the prophets, then the people
+(11) And it came to pass, when all that knew him beforetime saw that, behold, he prophesied among the prophets, then the people said one to another, What is this that is

-said one to another, What is this that is come unto the son of Kish?
+come unto the son of Kish?
 Is Saul also among the prophets?

 1 Samuel 16:13 KJV

-(13) Then Samuel took the horn of oil, and anointed him in the midst of his brethren: and the Spirit of the LORD came upon David
+(13) Then Samuel took the horn of oil, and anointed him in the midst of his brethren: and the Spirit of the LORD came upon David from that day forward.
+So Samuel rose up,

-from that day forward.
-So Samuel rose up, and went to Ramah.
+and went to Ramah.

 What about in the New Testament what about the Holy Spirit did He move among the people before Christ was born and after.